SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

 ::

-  python scripts/session2/extractPSEMsOfExpressedTFs.py data/meanTPM_hESC.txt  data/meanTPM_CM.txt  data/PSEM_JASPAR2020.txt results/session2/PSEMs_JASPAR2020_TPM_0.5.txt data/ensemblID_GeneName.txt 0.5
+  scripts/session2/extractPSEMsOfExpressedTFs.py data/meanTPM_hESC.txt  data/meanTPM_CM.txt  data/PSEM_JASPAR2020.txt results/session2/PSEMs_JASPAR2020_TPM_0.5.txt data/ensemblID_GeneName.txt 0.5

 Step 2: Intersect the footprint from HINT with differentially ATAC-peaks
 ----------------------------------------------------

-TODO: einleitungssatz
+As input regions for *DYNAMITE* we are going to use the footprint computed with *HINT* which we intersect with the differentially ATAC-peak.

 Before we can perform the intersection step, we first have to preprocess the footprint.
 Please run